sumanbikram/CloudNativeApps/Hands-on lab/Before the HOL - Modern cloud apps.md

     | Contoso.Apps.SportsLeague.Offers |  API for returning list of available products |
     | Contoso.Apps.PaymentGateway   |     API for payment processing |

-You should follow all of the steps provided *before* performing the Hands-on lab.
+You should follow all the steps provided *before* performing the Hands-on lab.